In Exercises 39 and 40, determine whether the finite correction f... | Channels for Pearson+

 1

-Step 1: Determine whether the finite population correction factor (FPC) should be used.
-The FPC is applied when the sample size (n) is large relative to the population size (N).
-Specifically, it is used if n > 0.05N.
-In this case, the population size is 1000, and the sample size is 60.
-Calculate 0.05N = 0.05 × 1000 = 50.
-Since n = 60 > 50, the FPC should be used.
+Determine whether the finite population correction factor (FPC) should be used.
+The FPC is applied when the sample size (n) is greater than 5% of the population size (N).
+If the population size is not provided, assume it is large enough to ignore the FPC unless otherwise stated.

+Calculate the standard error of the mean (SE).
+The formula for SE is: .
+Substitute the values of σ and n into the formula.

+Standardize the range of interest (120 to 140 minutes) into z-scores using the formula: , where X is the value of interest, μ is the population mean, and SE is the standard error calculated in the previous step.

-Step 5: Use the z-score to find the probability.
-Look up the z-score in a standard normal distribution table or use statistical software to find the cumulative probability corresponding to the z-score.
-This cumulative probability represents the probability that the mean fine is less than $40.
+Use the z-scores to find the cumulative probabilities from the standard normal distribution table.
+Subtract the cumulative probability corresponding to the lower z-score (120 minutes) from the cumulative probability corresponding to the upper z-score (140 minutes) to find the probability that the sample mean falls within the given range.

 Verified video answer for a similar problem: